inodb/spectrum-viz-website/docs/other-todo.md

 ## Montage

-1. Montage VM setup docs
+1. is_contaminated field in production Montage
-2. is_contaminated field in production Montage
+   - NOTE: Currently waiting for reload of current data before we can propogate it to prod

 ## Bit.IO